ivannashcheglyuk/web102_prework/README.md

 Clean layout with responsive design

  ## Technologies Used
-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,
-DOM manipulation
+DOM manipulation,
-Git & GitHub
+Git & GitHub.

 The following **required** functionality is completed: